 The nation's first comprehensive eye disease clinical registry, IRIS was developed by the AAO as part of the profession's shared goal of continual improvement in the delivery of eye care.
 Active engagement with IRIS enables ophthalmologists to satisfy meaningful use Public Health Objective 10, Measure Option 3, Specialized Registry Reporting.
 Members of the AAO have access to the registry as a free member benefit.

-Use the data from the ABO’s Patient Experience of Care (PEC) Survey.
-The PEC Survey allows you to obtain feedback directly from your patients.
-You can use this tool to develop a quality improvement project by having 45 patients complete the 15-question survey.
-You can then use this report to identify two or three areas for improvement, set specific goals for each, outline the steps you will take to achieve your goals and evaluate your success by having 45 additional patient complete the survey and evaluating the success of your goals.
-PEC projects must be pre-approved, and may be submitted via the MOC Activity Manager link on your Status Page.
-Access to the PEC Survey is offered to all diplomates at no charge via a link from the Status Page.
-Patient surveys can be returned by mail, phone, or online.
+Use the data from a patient experience of care survey.
+This option allows you to obtain feedback directly from your patients.
+Develop a quality improvement project by having 45 patients complete a brief survey.
+Use the findings to identify two or three areas for improvement, set specific goals for each, outline the steps you will take to achieve your goals and evaluate your success by having 45 additional patient complete the survey and evaluating the success of your goals.
+Projects must be pre-approved, and may be submitted via the MOC Activity Manager link on your Status Page.

 Engage in a Multi-Specialty Portfolio Project at your institution.
 If your institution is a Portfolio Sponsor through the Multi-Specialty Portfolio Program, you can complete a quality improvement activity using this team-based, organizational pathway.